Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

+The disks in the cobordism without filling will be used to map into the dg-algebra of the negative end whereas the disks in the filled cobordism will be used to map into the Floer cohomology of a Lagrangian.
+This is why we use parallel copies in one case but not the other.

 The formal dimension of the moduli spaces above is computed in terms of the negative of a Conley-Zehnder index $\mathrm{CZ}$ of the Reeb chords.
 Recall $\mathrm{CZ}(a)$ of a Reeb chord $a$ of $\Lambda$ as defined for example in \cite[Section 2.1]{BEE}: we pick paths connecting base points in the boundary of the various components of $L$, and paths connecting Reeb chord endpoints to the base points.
 We define $\mathrm{CZ}(a)$ to be the Maslov index of this path closed up by a positive rotation in the contact plane, and the grading $|a|=-\mathrm{CZ}(a)$.
 For a Lagrangian intersection $x$ between $L^{1}$ and $L^{2}$ we similarly pick paths connecting to the base points and use these to form a loop $\gamma$ starting in $L^{2}$ and ending in $L^{1}$ and define $\mathrm{CZ}(x)$ to be the Maslov index of the loop of Lagrangian planes that results from closing up the path of Lagrangian planes along $\gamma$ by a positive rotation, and $|x|=-\mathrm{CZ}(x)$.
+The Conley-Zehnder index is independent of the base point paths since the Maslov class vanishes.

 \begin{rem} The above gradings are related to the grading $|\cdot|_{\mathrm{Leg}}$ in the Legendrian contact homology algebra, see e.g. \cite{EESPxR,BEE} as follows: